ajkachnic/uppy-vue/DOCS.md

  - `<ProgressBar />` - renders a `@uppy/progress-bar`
  - `<StatusBar />` - renders a `@uppy/status-bar`

-Each component takes a `pluginOptions` prop that will be passed to the UI Plugin.
+Each component takes a `props` prop that will be passed to the UI Plugin.
 Both `@uppy/dashboard` based plugins also take a `plugins` array as a props, make it easy to add your plugins.

 ### Initializing Uppy